Dassault Rafale: Greece

 In August 2020, the government of Greece announced the acquisition of 18 Rafales.
 Initial reports stated that ten would be the new Rafale C variant in F3-R standard with eight older Rafale in F1 and F2 standard in use with the French Air and Space Force that would be given to Greece.

 In January 2021, the Hellenic Parliament ratified the agreement with Dassault for the purchase of six new built and 12 used F3-R aircraft formerly used by the Armée de l'Air at a total cost of €2.4 billion, including armaments and ground support.
 The inter-governmental agreement was signed on 25 January 2021 by the Defense Ministers of Greece and France.
 This was followed by an additional contract in March 2022 to buy the six additional Rafales, to be delivered from mid-2024.
 The first aircraft, a Rafale B two-seater, was delivered on 21 July 2021.
 On 19 January 2022, the first six Rafales landed at Tanagra Air Base where a welcoming ceremony was held.
 The type officially entered service in September 2023.
 In 2024, it was reported that the Greek government was looking to buy 6 to 12 more Rafales (as well as another Frigate) on the 80th Anniversary of D-Day.
 They also wanted to negotiate postponing some payments on previous arms deals to 2028–2030, and negotiate the transfer of 24 Mirage 2000-R that they wanted to discard as partial payment.
+In April 2026, President Macron offered Greece to transfer all of its aging Mirage 2000-5 aircraft to Ukraine and in return, get a discount on an equivalent number of new Rafales.